 Circumstances and time bring us to maturity

-The object of civilization has been to dampen down aspects of our instinctive nature to produce a pseudo higher E.Q. to match our higher I.Q. cultural circumstances.
-I suspect one principle reason our instincts started getting in the way of natural harmony is because larger numbers of people—the masses—gathered together, first in villages, then in cities.
-Absent was the intuitive trust that comes from living life from birth to death with the extended small ‘family’ that is tribal life.
-The increased free time and technology only exasperated the alienation.
+One aim of civilization has been to dampen down aspects of our instinctive nature by promoting a pseudo higher E.Q. to counterbalance the I.Q. versus E.Q, mismatch… a mismatch that civilization produced.
+A major reason our instincts started getting in the way of natural harmony was due to large numbers of people crammed together, first in villages, then in cities.
+Absent was the intuitive trust that comes with living a life from birth to death with the extended intimate family, i.e., tribal life.
 Human existence became a more ‘me’ than ‘we’ experience.

 Religion as a Symptom

 Religion is no accident.
 After all, necessity is the mother of invention, and religion is a human invention.
-Much in religion conveys the express purpose of extinguishing our ‘animal nature’.
+Much in religion plainly seeks to control, if not eradicate, our animal nature.
 To rise above ourselves, morally speaking, and live a virtuous life has been the goal.
-To “love your neighbor as your self” simply reflects a need to recapture an extinct ‘hunter-gatherer’ tribal trust.
-History shows how ineffective this is.
-We are virtually strangers to each other, with cultural etiquette and morality glossing over the inherent disconnection.
-Common music, food, clothes, religion, sports, politics, all serves to reinforce the illusion of connection.
+To “love your neighbor as your self” reflects a desire to recapture an extinct hunter-gatherer tribal degree of trust.
+History proves how ineffective this is.
+We are virtually strangers to each other, with cultural rules of etiquette and morality masking the inherent disconnection we endure.
+Common music, food, clothes, religion, sports, politics, all serve to reinforce this facade of connection.

 It is a round trip; we’re heading back to ‘Eden’

-On the other hand, genuine benevolence may be increasing as well.
-Let me put it this way, if humanity is becoming more truly humane, it is only because the mean age of the population has been steadily increasing, especially in the developed world.
-The mean age of populations in developed areas is around 35 years old.
-At the time of Jesus, the mean age was in the teens, and civilization overall reflects that.
-The genocide slaughter that took place recently in Rwanda is partly due to the mean age of the population being a mere 19 years old.
-I suspect that if the mean age of our population were in the teens now, we would have nuked Iraq long ago.
-On the other hand, if the mean age of Rwanda (or any other region of genocide) were 100 years old, there would be no genocide.
+Genuine benevolence may actually be increasing as well.
+Let me put it this way, if humanity is becoming truly more humane, it is because the median age of the population has been steadily increasing, especially in the developed world.
+The median age of populations in developed areas is around 35 years old.
+At the time of Jesus, the median age was in the teens, and civilization overall reflected that.
+The genocide that took place in Rwanda in 1994 is partly due to the median age of the population being a mere 19 years old.
+It is virtually impossible that would have ever occurred if the median age of Rwanda had been around 90 years old instead.

 E.Q.
 Balances I.Q.

 Finally, I’m not saying that there won’t be some 100-year-old nut jobs.
-The point is, how many 100-year-old mostly well-adjusted people will be gullible enough to follow whatever crazy dogma the nut jobs promulgate?
-At 70, I am much more ‘well adjusted’ than I was at 40.
-In 30 years, I would be even better adjusted than now.
-E.Q. deepens with maturity; circumstance [and time] bring us to maturity.
-It is as simple as that.
+The point is how many 100-year-old mostly well-adjusted people will be gullible enough to follow whatever crazy dogma the nut jobs promulgate?
+At 70, I am more emotionally stable and less gullible than I was at 20, 30, 40… maturity unquestionably deepens with each decade that passes.
+In short, E.Q. deepens as circumstances and time bring us closer to maturity.